Eleanor Hull

 Eleanor Henrietta Hull also known as Eibhlín Ní Choill (15 January 1860 – 13 January 1935) was a writer, journalist and scholar of Old Irish.

 Life and family

-Hull was born on 15 January 1860 in Manchester, England.
+Hull was born on 15 January 1860 in Cheetham, Manchester, England.
 Her father, Edward Hull, was from County Antrim, and her mother, Catherine Henrietta Hull (née Cooke), was from Cheltenham.
 Hull had 3 sisters and 2 brothers.
 Hull's paternal grandfather, John Dawson Hull, was a Protestant minister and a poet.
-Whilst in Manchester, the family lives at 147 York Street, Cheetham.
+Whilst in Manchester, the family lived at 147 York Street in Cheetham.
 The family moved to Dublin while Hull was a child.
 She was likely educated at home before attending Alexandra College, Dublin from 1877 to 1882.
 She attended courses on electricity, power and light during the summer of 1879 at the Royal College of Science, Dublin.

 She died at her home, 3 Camp View, Wimbledon Common on 13 January 1935.
 Her funeral took place at the chapel of Wimbledon cemetery, Gap Road.